mondaycom/monday-ai/README.md

 ## 📦 What's Inside

-### 💻 Monday API MCP Server
+### 💻 monday API MCP Server
 The `@mondaydotcomorg/monday-api-mcp` package provides a plug-and-play server implementation for the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).
-It allows AI agents to interact with the Monday.com API without needing to build complex integrations.
+It allows AI agents to interact with the monday.com API without needing to build complex integrations.

 ### 🤖 Agent Toolkit
 The `@mondaydotcomorg/agent-toolkit` package provides a powerful set of tools and utilities for building AI agents that interact with the monday.com API, supporting both OpenAI and Model Context Protocol (MCP) implementations.

 ## 🏁 Complete Installation Guide

-### Step 1: Create a Monday.com Account
+### Step 1: Create a monday.com Account

-If you don't already have a Monday.com account:
+If you don't already have a monday.com account:

-1. Go to [Monday.com](https://monday.com) and sign up for an account
+1. Go to [monday.com](https://monday.com) and sign up for an account
 2. Create your first workspace and board to get started

 ### Step 2: Generate an API Token

-To interact with Monday.com's API, you'll need an API token:
+To interact with monday.com's API, you'll need an API token:

-1. Log in to your Monday.com account
+1. Log in to your monday.com account
 2. Click on your avatar in the bottom-left corner
 3. Select "Developers"
 4. Click "My access tokens" on the left menu